HESC HAS REPOSITIONED

 Since its establishment in 1990 as the Hoedspruit Cheetah Project, HESC has played an important role in the conservation of specific endangered species, particularly cheetahs and rhinos.

-HESC presents a fascinating insight into rare, vulnerable and endangered animal species and animal conservation efforts at large.
-It offers fun and engaging tours, and other specialised excursions to visitors.
+HESC presents a fascinating insight into rare, vulnerable and endangered animal species, and animal conservation efforts at large.
+It offers fun and informative tours, and other specialised excursions to visitors.
+Funds raised through tourism activities contribute directly to our conservation projects and daily operating costs.

 HESC is home to a variety of animal and bird species including (but not limited to) the African wild cat, blue crane, cheetah and king cheetah, leopard, lion, sable antelope, serval, southern ground hornbill, vultures and white rhinoceros.